 - Physical — includes using physical force or pressure.
 Examples are: holding someone down, making them feel physically threatened or physically hurting a person.

 In some instances, sexual coercion could constitute rape or another form of sexual assault.
 Forced sexual contact is subject to punishment in both civil and criminal court.
-Consult with a sexual harassment lawyer in New York City, New Jersey or Philadelphia to learn the full extent of your rights and legal recourse.
+Consult with a sexual harassment lawyer in New York City, New Jersey, Philadelphia or Miami to learn the full extent of your rights and legal recourse.

 Speak to a New York, New Jersey, Philadelphia or Miami sexual harassment lawyer about your sexual coercion claim today

 Our sexual harassment lawyers serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees sexual harassment cases in New Jersey and Pennsylvania.
+We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania, and Florida.